 Moving around the center, the stamen forms rhombuses.
 Each rhombus is prepared with a different color and the tsik+ri can have rhombuses of up to five colors.
 There is a very interesting Wixárika legend.

-The story tells that Kauyumarie, one of the gods responsible for creation, was very worried because he didn't know what he had to create.
+The story tells that Kauyumarie, one of the gods responsible for the creation, was very worried because he didn't know what he had to create.
 He did not imagine how the world he had to create could be.
-So he had an idea, took a tsik+ri and peeked through it to spy on the world in its entirety.
+So he had an idea, took a tsik+ri, and peeked through it to spy on the world in its entirety.
 And he had no problem, through this eye he saw everything he needed to create with signs and details.
 Because it is important to know that the tsik+ri allows him to see the unknown.

 When children are born in the communities, a presentation ceremony is organized so that the gods know them and take them into account.
 In this ceremony, the priest holds a tsik+ri over the head of each child who, at the same time, makes a big noise with rattles that they have in their hands.

 With this noise they call the attention of the gods towards their people and, once attracted, the gods appear through the tsik+ri to meet them.
 This ceremony takes place once a year from birth and for five years in a row.
 In this way, presentations are made and communication is established between the old gods and the new wixaritari who are born.

 Finally, at the end